TruongQuangHuy2003/full_adder/README.md

 - Multi-bit addition by cascading full adders.
 - Arithmetic Logic Units (ALUs) and digital computation.
 - Scalable designs for binary addition.

+---

+Let me know if you need further customization or visual aids for your README!